volca/markdown-preview/README.md

 Math Syntax
 -----------

-Markdown Preview Plus uses the MathJax engine to support rendering of mathematical expressions.
+Markdown Preview Plus uses the KaTex engine to support rendering of mathematical expressions.
 Markdown Preview Plus supports the following math syntax.
-To minimize interference between Markdown and MathJax, some standard LaTeX delimiters (indicated below) are disabled by default to avoid conflict with Markdown syntax.
+To minimize interference between Markdown and KaTex, some standard LaTeX delimiters (indicated below) are disabled by default to avoid conflict with Markdown syntax.
 LaTeX syntax can be enabled in the options.